About Amos Zittel & Sons, Inc.

 Meet the Zittel Farmers – 100 Years and Growing!

 The Zittels have been farming in Eden Valley since 1897 when George Zittel left his father’s East Eden Dairy farm to buy land in Eden Valley.
-The farm was sold to his son Amos in 1934 who sold it to his sons George and Paul in 1964.
+The farm was sold to his son Amos in 1934, who sold it to his sons George and Paul in 1964.
 The farm was incorporated 12 years later in 1976.
-Presently they each have two sons who have bought into the business.
-Today, George, Paul, Bill, David, Mark and Kevin all work together.
+Presently they each have sons and a grandson back in the business.
+Today, George, Paul, Bill, David, and Kevin and 5th generation Evan all work together.

-Presently, we are producing vegetables on approximately 300 acres.
-These include Lettuce (Green Leaf, Red Leaf, Boston & Romaine), Strawberries, Peppers, Cabbage, Sweet Corn, Tomatoes, Eggplant, Squash and Pumpkins.
+Presently, we are producing vegetables on approximately 400 acres.
+These include Lettuce (Green Leaf, Red Leaf, Boston & Romaine), Strawberries, Peppers, Cabbage, Sweet Corn, Tomatoes, Broccoli, Eggplant, Squash, Brussel Sprouts and Grape Tomatoes.
 95% of our produce is sold through our marketing co-op, Eden Valley Growers, founded by Amos and other farmers in the valley in 1957.

-Our greenhouse operation consists of an unfinished crop of geraniums, ivy, fuchsia, vegetative spring plants liners, primarily marketed through Ball Seed Co., Eason Horticultural Resources, SHS Griffen, and a finished crop of spring annuals sold directly to WNY Garden Centers and Nurseries.
-We produce approximately 1 million rooted liners and grow 3 acres of finished spring crop.
-The first of eight gas wells was dug in 1976 to help offset the cost of fuel.
+Our greenhouse operation consists of an unfinished crop of geraniums, ivy, fuchsia, vegetative spring plants liners, primarily marketed through Ball Seed Co., Eason Horticultural Resources, SHS Griffin, a finished crop of spring annuals sold directly to WNY Garden Centers and Nurseries.
+We produce approximately 2 million rooted liners and grow 3 acres of finished spring crop.

 Zittel’s Country Market was first opened in 1986 on Camp Road in Hamburg and rebuilt in 1996 at 4415 Southwestern Blvd.
 We are open seasonally from Easter through Christmas featuring flowers, strawberries, corn, tomatoes, pumpkins and Christmas Trees.
 In addition we host over 2000 students and parents for a fall educational field trip during the month of October.

 In addition, our farm families feel strongly about setting up the business operation so it may be fairly and equitably passed on from one generation to the next.
-We have successfully gone from 2nd to 3rd to 4th generations with expectation of the 5th arriving in the next few years.
+We have successfully welcomed the 5th generation into the business .